|1 February 2021 update:

 - reducing the amount and length of audit meetings, conducting them via audio or video conference when possible, or agreeing to requests to postpone

 - separately checking additional expenditures incurred for COVID-19 requirements so that entities receive claimable amounts back from the State and are able to support payment received from the Commonwealth.

 While offering this flexibility, our Office has repeatedly reminded all State and local government entities of the need to maintain good controls, particularly over cash, expenditure, assets, and information systems throughout this period of disruption.
 To help entities, we have published guidance papers including COVID-19 Financial control matters and Security considerations for remote working arrangements.
-These documents are available on our website along with a range of other Better practice guidance providing advice on various aspects of governance.
+These documents are available on our website along with a range of other better practice guidance providing advice on various aspects of governance.

-In early 2020, the OAG established a new Forensic Audit division.
+In early 2020, the OAG established a new Forensic Audit business unit.
 This group will conduct targeted forensic audits into aspects of public sector financial management and probity, including contract management systems, to identify red flags that indicate an increased risk of financial misappropriation.
 The new capability, including advanced data analytics techniques, will examine certain matters in more detail than has previously been possible within the OAG’s existing audit products.

 The Forensic team provides additional support on referral from financial and performance audit teams, and has commenced some targeted scrutiny of patterns of expenditure during the COVID-19 response.

 As always, we encourage and appreciate referrals on matters of concern related to public administration and financial mismanagement.
 Members of the public, suppliers to government, staff and those charged with governance in public entities can contact us through firstname.lastname@example.org or through our website.

 While individual referrals may not result in immediate specific audit activity, as the OAG tends to examine matters where systemic shortcomings may be revealed, external information received can be very useful to inform decisions on prioritising topics or entities for additional audit scrutiny.